 A declaration is a tool that can be used by Treaty #3 to guide future policy and decision-making.
-The development of a water declaration would ensure that Treaty #3 Anishinaabe Nibi Inaakonigewin (water law principles) are recorded and formally recognized in governance processes.
+The development of a water declaration would ensure that Treaty #3 Anishinaabe nibi inaakonigewin (water law principles) are recorded and formally recognized in governance processes.

-Inside this toolkit you will learn how the GCT3 Women's Council started the process to create a Treaty #3 Nibi Declaration with a research support team, and have met with other knowledge keepers/Gitiizii m-inaanik to receive guidance on how to proceed with community engagement.
-There are also summaries of meetings that have been held to date, the proposed process for the development of the declaration, examples of other water declarations, and ways you can participate and contribute to the Nibi Declaration.
+Inside this Toolkit you will learn how the GCT3 Women's Council started the process to create a Treaty #3 Nibi Declaration with a research support team, and have met with other knowledge keepers/Gitiizii m'inaanik to receive guidance on how to proceed with community engagement.
+There are also summaries of meetings that have been held to date, the proposed process for the development of the Declaration, examples of other water declarations, and plans for ways to implement the Nibi Declaration.